-The Texas State Soil and Water Conservation Board (TSSWCB) is the state agency that administers Texas’ soil and water conservation law and coordinates conservation and nonpoint source pollution abatement programs throughout the State.
-Headquartered in Temple, Texas, the TSSWCB offers technical assistance to the state’s 216 soil and water conservation districts (SWCDs).
+The Texas State Soil and Water Conservation Board (TSSWCB) is the state agency that administers Texas’ soil and water conservation law and coordinates conservation and nonpoint source water pollution abatement programs throughout the State.
+Headquartered in Temple, Texas, the TSSWCB offers technical assistance to the State’s 216 soil and water conservation districts (SWCDs).
 A seven-member State Board governs the TSSWCB.
 The State Board is composed of two Governor appointees and five landowners elected from across Texas by the more than 1,000 local SWCD Directors.
-The TSSWCB is the lead state agency for the planning, management, and abatement of agricultural and silvicultural (forestry) nonpoint source pollution, and administers the Texas Brush Control Program.
+The TSSWCB is the lead state agency for the planning, management, and abatement of agricultural and silvicultural (forestry) nonpoint source water pollution, and administers the Texas Water Supply Enhancement Program.
 The TSSWCB maintains regional offices in strategic locations in the State to help carry out the agency’s responsibilities.

-The Texas Legislature and the United States Environmental Protection Agency (EPA) provide funding to the TSSWCB to demonstrate and implement activities that control and abate NPS pollution.
-The federal funding originates from the Clean Water Act, Section 319(h) grant program.
+The Texas Legislature and the United States Environmental Protection Agency (USEPA) provide funding to the TSSWCB to demonstrate and implement activities that control and abate nonpoint source water pollution.
+The federal funding originates from the Clean Water Act Section 319(h) grant program.
 The funding from this program is split evenly between the TSSWCB and the Texas Commission on Environmental Quality (TCEQ).
-The TCEQ uses it’s half of the funding to focus on urban and industrial NPS pollution.
+The TCEQ uses it’s half of the funding to focus on urban nonpoint source pollution.

-Local SWCDs and the TSSWCB employ the Certified Water Quality Management Plan (WQMP) Program as a first line of defense against NPS pollution.
-This traditional conservation planning program is based on the United States Department of Agriculture-Natural Resources Conservation Service’s (NRCS) Field Office Technical Guide (FOTG), and is recognized by the TCEQ as an effective alternative to water quality permitting on smaller animal feeding operations.
-The State of Texas has recognized the FOTG, when properly implemented, as being protective of State Water Quality Standards.
-Through the partnership, NRCS Field Office personnel certify that each WQMP meets the FOTG definition of a Resource Management System.
-The TSSWCB also administers a cost-share program (Senate Bill 503, 1993-73rd Legislature) to encourage the implementation of WQMPs.
+Local SWCDs and the TSSWCB employ the certified Water Quality Management Plan (WQMP) Program as a first line of defense against nonpoint source water pollution.
+This traditional conservation planning program is based on the United States Department of Agriculture Natural Resources Conservation Service’s (NRCS) Field Office Technical Guide (FOTG), and is recognized by the TCEQ as an effective alternative to water quality permitting on smaller animal feeding operations.
+The State of Texas has recognized the FOTG, when properly implemented, as being protective of Texas Surface Water Quality Standards.
+Through the partnership, NRCS field office personnel certify that each WQMP meets the FOTG definition of a Resource Management System.
+The TSSWCB also administers a financial incentive program (Senate Bill 503, 1993, 73rd Legislature) to encourage the implementation of WQMPs.

-Because water has become the most limiting natural resource in Texas, the TSSWCB administers the Texas Brush Control Program through a Brush Control Office located in San Angelo and works closely with various state and federal entities to efficiently implement the program.
-The ability to meet the growing water needs will significantly impact the continued growth and economic well being of the State.
-Control of brush presents a viable option for increasing the availability of water allowing the State to meet its present and future needs.
+Because water has become the most limiting natural resource in Texas, the TSSWCB administers the Texas Water Supply Enhancement Program through a Program Office located in San Angelo and works closely with various state and federal entities to efficiently implement the program.
+The ability to meet the state's growing water needs will significantly impact the continued growth and economic well being of the State.
+Control of brush presents a viable option for increasing the availability of surface and ground water supplies allowing the State to meet its present and future needs.

 TSSWCB Board Members

-It is the mission of the Texas State Soil and Water Conservation Board, working in conjunction with local soil and water conservation districts, to encourage the wise and productive use of natural resources.
+It is the mission of the TSSWCB, working in conjunction with local SWCDs, to encourage the wise and productive use of natural resources.
 It is our goal to ensure the availability of those resources for future generations so that all Texans' present and future needs can be met in a manner that promotes a clean, healthy environment and strong economic growth.

-The Texas State Soil and Water Conservation Board will act in accordance with the highest standards of ethics, accountability, efficiency, and openness.
+The TSSWCB will act in accordance with the highest standards of ethics, accountability, efficiency, and openness.
 We affirm that the conservation of our natural resources is both a public and a private benefit, and we approach our activities with a deep sense of purpose and responsibility.
-We believe the existing unique organizational structure of soil and water conservation districts, whereby owners and operators of the state's farm and grazing lands organize and govern themselves through a program of voluntary participation, is the most realistic and cost effective means of achieving the State's goals for the conservation and wise use of its natural resources.
+We believe the existing unique organizational structure of SWCDs, whereby owners and operators of the state's farm and grazing lands organize and govern themselves through a program of voluntary participation, is the most realistic and cost-effective means of achieving the State's goals for the conservation and wise use of its natural resources.